Radio Times (Australia): Radio Times

 By the late 1930s, Radioprogram had evolved into a tabloid.
 It was renamed Radio Times.
 After a short period in which Radio Times was printed in conventional black ink on white paper, it adopted a distinctive black ink on green paper format.

 After a few years, the Herald and Weekly Times decided that Radio Times was affecting the sales figures for the Listener-In and therefore told newsagents that if they continued to sell Radio Times, all HWT publications would be withdrawn.
 In this era, HWT publications, including The Herald and The Sun News-Pictorial, would have accounted for a large percentage of all newsagents' sales.
 The Victorian Railways' bookstalls were the only newsagent chain large enough to stand up to the HWT and continue to stock Radio Times.
 With this one exception, Radio Times could only be obtained from milk bars.
-The details of the feud with HWT were reported in a number of editions of Radio Times.
+The details of the feud with HWT were reported in a number of editions of Radio Times, and there were legal battles as well.

 In the late 1940s Editor H. Drysdale Bett and John Bett had a falling-out which led John Bett to make an offer to The Age.
 In 1949, John Bett founded and edited "The Age Radio Supplement" which was a supplement published every Thursday.
 Like Radio Times, it was printed on green paper.
 "The Age Radio Supplement" evolved into "The Age Green Guide" which is still published every Thursday as a supplement to The Age.

+The Radio Times ceased publication in 1950.